-- 1. The syllabus of every course must state the attendance requirements and makeup policy and procedures that are relevant to the respective course.
+- 1. The syllabus of every course must state the attendance requirements and make-up policy and procedures that are relevant to the respective course.
 Instructors will review these requirements and make-up policy and procedures during the first week of classes of the course.
 In addition, each full-time faculty member will provide students with his/her email, office phone number, office location and office hours when applicable. - 2.
 Adjunct faculty members will provide students with information on how they may be contacted and the name, office phone number, and email of the Director of College Academics administratively responsible for the course. - 3.
 Students should contact their instructors at least 24 hours prior to class to notify them of absence.
 Students may be asked to provide supporting documentation.
 A student must make-up all missed hours and work, including test(s).
 Student work missed including tests, can be made up solely at the discretion of the instructor.
 Assignments and test(s) need to be made up within one (1) week or as arranged by the individual instructor. - 4.
+Instructors should initiate an instructor-student meeting for attendance during the meeting, the student and instructor will determine a plan of action.
+The plan is written on the Attendance and Assignment Contract form.
+Each student will receive a copy of the contract. - 5.
+If an instructor is unable to contact the student or set up a conference, the instructor must notify the College Counselor within 48 hours of the student absence.
+The instructor will provide as much information as possible about the student, nature of the problem, and measures already taken to resolve the problem. - 6.
 The counselor will notify the student to arrange a conference regarding the student's attendance difficulties.
 The counselor provides assistance that may lead student to resolutions to current problems.
 The counselor will maintain confidentiality regarding personal issues discussed during counseling sessions.
 With the student's permission, the counselor gives relevant feedback to faculty.
 The counselor also provides faculty with documentation of the special need accommodations for eligible students.
 Where necessary, the counselor refers student(s) to other support agencies (internal and external).
 At the request of student, counselor mediates the student-instructor meeting.